kortschak/gospel/README.md

 - `ignore_single` — whether to ignore single rune words.
 - `ignore_numbers` — whether to ignore number literals.
 - `read_licenses` — whether to ignore words found in license files.
+- `read_git_log` — whether to ignore author names and emails found in the output of `git log` (requires git to be installed, and gospel to be invoked from within a git repository to have any effect).
 - `mask_flags` — whether words that could be command-line flags should be removed prior to checking.
 - `mask_urls` — whether URLs should be removed prior to checking.
 - `check_urls` — whether the HTTP/HTTPS reachability of URLs should be checked.